jasonpaulso/claude-code-flow/docs/docker-usage.md

 The container is designed to run as a service.
 Use `docker logs claude-flow` to check for errors.

+### Import Errors

+If you see import errors when running commands, the container is still functional but may need the local `node_modules` directory.
+The container will continue running and you can still interact with it.

 ### Permission Issues

 Ensure your workspace directory has appropriate permissions: